Duchess Therese Petrovna of Oldenburg: Issue

 Therese and George had one son, HIH Alexander Georgievich, 7th Duke of Leuchtenberg (13 November 1881 – 26 September 1942), who would later feature in many 1909 newspapers after rumors spread that he entered into a morganatic marriage with American Marjorie Gould.
 In 1912, Alexander was reported to have gained the reluctant consent of Emperor Nicholas to marry the wealthy commoner, Marriane Friedlander Fuld, but only on the condition that the union would be considered unequal, with none of his titles being passed onto his wife or possible children.
 Despite being the senior descendant of Eugène de Beauharnais (son of Empress Joséphine), Alexander was far from rich, and served as a captain of the Russian Hussars of the guard and as an aide-de-camp to the Emperor.
 He was, however, the principal heir to his grandfather.

 He later morganatically married Nadezhda Caralli in 1917, losing his rights and prerogatives.
 Later that year, while lodging with Prince Felix Yusupov, Alexander was arrested by Bolshevik authorities, along with four or five prominent members of the monarchical party.

 Later life

 Various sources attribute George to have been good-looking but a "stupid and rather sorry individual", although these reports were most often in connection with his second wife, Princess Anastasia of Montenegro, who, when arranging her divorce from George, was widely reported to want to do so because she could no longer live with a man of "intolerable stupidity".

-In July 1881, the British Reserve Squadron held entertainments on board HMS Hercules, which was stationed in Cronstadt.
+In July 1881, the British Reserve Squadron held entertainments on board HMS Hercules, which was stationed in Kronstadt.
 The luncheon was attended by Therese and her husband, as well as the Russian Emperor and Empress and other important royal Russian and German figures.

 Death

-Duchess Therese died on 19 April 1883 in St. Petersburg.
+Duchess Therese died on 19 April 1883 in Saint Petersburg.
 Six years after her death, George remarried to Princess Anastasia of Montenegro.